Temporary Event Notice

 How to apply

 Apply for a Temporary Event Notice.
 You must do this at least 10 working days before your event.

 You will have to pay a fee of £21.

-You must send a copy of the TEN to the police and Environmental Health department at Dartford Borough Council at least 10 working days before the event, but if you apply apply online, the council will contact the police for you.
+You must send a copy of the TEN to the police and Environmental Health department at Dartford Borough Council at least 10 working days before the event, but if you apply apply online, the council will contact the police and Environmental Health for you.

 The date of submitting the TEN and the day of the event are not included in the total number of working days before the event.